Kubvv/Mimuw_SO/README.md

 # Mimuw_SO
-All assignments from operating systems
+All assignments for mimuw's operating systems.